MASDXI/Hardhat-Tutorial/README.md

 ```

-after testing if you want to deploy contract using command.
+after testing if you want to deploy the contract using the command line.

 ```bash